On twisting functions: Kan's groups and twisting functions

 whence the relation $d_0\iota x=(\tau x)(\iota d_0x)$.
 We omit the parallel verification of the relations $d_i\tau =\tau d_{i+1},$ for $i=1,\ldots,n-1$ and $d_0\tau x=(\tau d_1 x) (\tau d_0 x)^{-1}$, as well as $s_{i}\tau x=\tau s_{i+1}x$ for $i\geq 1$.

-The axioms of face and degeneracy maps on $\tau$ coincide with those in Curtis \cite[Page 133]{Cur71}, which enable us to define a twisting $\tau\co X\to G$ for a simplicial group $G$, as well we fiber bundles of the form $Y\times_\tau X$ as a twisted cartesian product, $G$ acting on the simplicial set $Y$ from the right, in which $d_0(y,x)=(d_0y \cdot \tau x, d_0x)$ for all elements $(y,x)$ of dimension $\geq 1$.
+The axioms of face and degeneracy maps on $\tau$ coincide with those in Curtis \cite[Page 133]{Cur71}, which enable us to define a twisting $\tau\co X\to G$ for a simplicial group $G$, and fiber bundles of the form $Y\times_\tau X$ as a twisted cartesian product, $G$ acting on the simplicial set $Y$ from the right, in which $d_0(y,x)=(d_0y \cdot \tau x, d_0x)$ for all elements $(y,x)$ of dimension $\geq 1$.
 As another version of Theorem \ref{thm:main3}, we have the identification